How Does a Bolt Tensioner Work?

 Ensuring proper clamping force and the maintenance of that force requires proper spring tension in the bolt during fastening.
 Both torque wrenches and bolt tensioners work to create this spring tension by stretching the bolt.
 However, they use different means to accomplish it.

 In bolt tensioning, the bolt is preloaded, stretching it before the nut is tightened.
 The tensioner is clamped to the bolt’s threads and pushes against the flange in the surface being bolted.
 This provides a very consistent amount of stretch to the bolt, ensuring clamping force.
+Contact our team today for more information.

 How does a bolt tensioner work in your application?